TO LISTEN, CLICK PLAY

 Pool return fittings, and even the return line, are a common source of leaks as they aid in directing the water back to the skimmer or the floor drain.
-The return fitting is a plastic addition which does wear out over time, and the return line can also develop small cracks with constant pressurized water flow.
+The return fitting is a plastic addition that does wear out over time, and the return line can also develop small cracks with constant pressurized water flow.

 If you begin seeing bubbles coming from the return area, chances are air is coming in from a small leak.

-Leaks below the skimmer, or even developing a pool leak in skimmer, is common as it is the part of the pool tied directly into the filtration system.
+Leaks below the skimmer, or even developing a pool leak in the skimmer, is common as it is the part of the pool tied directly into the filtration system.
 The added pressure and constant vibrations can develop small, to even large, cracks and leaks over time.

 One of the most obvious telltale signs is needing to add water to your pool regularly or even daily.
-While it can be one of the more costly repairs, having pool leak under skimmer areas is not something that should be taken lightly.
+While it can be one of the more costly repairs, having a pool leak under skimmer areas is not something that should be taken lightly.

 Drain and Suction Leaks

-Having a main drain or pool suction line leak is hard to tell as it’s at the bottom of your pool’s surface.
+Having the main drain or pool suction line leak is hard to tell as it’s at the bottom of your pool’s surface.
 It can also be hard to identify as it has the most amount of water.

 Suction Line and Pressure Leaks

-With above ground leak detection services, we can determine whether the leak is coming from inside the pool, or if you have a swimming pool suction leak inside the equipment area.
+With above-ground leak detection services, we can determine whether the leak is coming from inside the pool, or if you have a swimming pool suction leak inside the equipment area.